-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

-Yes

-8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$
+7. If your rep part of the ex odification, do you co onsider it necessary to participate at the oral Yes No , I do not wish to partional examination cipate at the Yes, I wish to participate at the oral examination 8.
+If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: $\Box$ I wish to make sure that my representation is fully understood. the beautiful determine